Bicycle Network: Hear it from the teacher (4566)

 “The riding side of it is fun and I really enjoy that.
 But being part of a group, helping facilitate the group to get there in the end, and celebrate the achievement, and enjoy it along the way.
 That’s been great.”

-Teachers usually have a lot on their plate, so how much extra work is required to make it happen?
+Q. How much extra work is required to make it happen?

 The backing of the school’s principal, Duncan Cant, was critical, according to Kevin: “We wouldn’t have been able to do it without that level of support from him, and that then means the whole team at the school.”

 The Great Vic runs over nine days, with three and five-day ride options available.
 Old Orchard Primary opted for the three-day ride, but it’s still a long way for a primary school kid.
-So how did they go?

 “There were some kids who really struggled on the first day particularly, and found it really hard to keep going and make the distance.
 Some of the WARBYs were fabulous.
 They picked up some of our kids occasionally and rode with them.”